 Before retiring as a S.C.
 State Trooper, and to this day, people routinely ask me, “How fast can I go before I get a speeding ticket?”
 Let me start by saying one mile per hour over the speed limit can subject you to a speeding ticket.
 While different officers have different standards, it is easier […]

 Aaron (Al) Duncan II, ACTAR, is a vehicle collision reconstructionist with Warren.
 Prior to joining Warren, he worked for 23 years as a South Carolina Highway Patrol Trooper to include 10 years as a Multi-Disciplinary Accident Investigation Team (M.A.I.T.) member.
 Al is accredited as a Traffic Accident Reconstructionist by The Accreditation Commission for Traffic Accident Reconstruction.
-He investigated in excess of 1000 vehicle accidents and incidents, as a trooper.
+He investigated in excess of 1000 vehicle accidents and incidents as a trooper.
 Then, as a member of M.A.I.T. for 10 years, he was involved in over 1000 detailed investigations and collision reconstructions.
-Al has testified multiple times in state courts and he has been court qualified as an expert in accident investigation and collision reconstruction.
+Al has testified multiple times in state courts and has been court qualified as an expert in accident investigation and collision reconstruction.

 His expertise focuses on the investigation and reconstruction of vehicle collisions involving single and multiple vehicles, animals, pedestrians, motorcycles, heavy trucks, and commercial vehicles.
 He is also a skilled user of forensic mapping technology and computerized collision diagramming software for collision scene analysis.
 Al is experienced in the data download and analysis of airbag black boxes (Crash Data Retrieval Units) in automobiles, pickup trucks, and SUVs.